markokole/iac-aws-spark/README.md

 ### VPC on AWS

 The GitHub project [Provision VPC on AWS](https://github.com/markokole/iac-aws-vpc) sets up the **Virtual Private Cloud** in AWS.
-One can first build a **Docker** container on Windows to prepare the development environment and local Consul server where the configuration parameters are stored.
+One can first build a **Docker** container on Windows to prepare the development environment and Consul agent where the configuration parameters are stored.
 The documentation in that project will help you create the Docker container and prepare the development environment.

 ### Configuration to Consul

 The provisioning of the cluster uses Consul to fetch the parameters for provisioned cluster. *Externalization of parameters is still work in progress*.
-In the [configuration project](https://github.com/markokole/iac-consul-config) *yaml* files are stored and these files are used to feed the local Consul in the Docker.
-At runtime, Terraform connects to the local Consul and populates the variables pointing to Consul.
+In the [configuration project](https://github.com/markokole/iac-consul-config) *yaml* files are stored and these files are used to feed the global Consul in AWS.
+At runtime, Terraform connects to the global Consul with a local Consul agent.

 The YAML file for the Spark cluster configuration is the [spark.yml](https://github.com/markokole/iac-consul-config/blob/master/spark.yml).
 The GitHub repository with the code has to be entered in the configuration.
 This code is cloned to the Spark client (which is also the master). *If you plan to do some demanding work locally (for example with pandas) choose an instance with more resources.*

-The arguments taken by the python script are a semi-colon separated script which the user should parse in the code.
+The python script takes no arguments, they all have to be written in the code - they are Data SCientist's responsibility.
 The above mentioned spark.yml file has a block with description of all parameters used.

 ### Data Science examples

-This [project](https://github.com/markokole/ds-code-for-ias) holds some **pyspark** and **scala** examples to test the automatization - the provisioning process, once **Spark** cluster is established, the GitHub repository is cloned and the code is run.
-Input datasets are in S3 and are given as input parameters in the spark submit command.
+This [project](https://github.com/markokole/ds-code-for-ias) holds some **pyspark** and **scala** examples to test the automatization - the provisioning process, once **Spark** cluster is established, the GitHub repository is cloned to the Spark Master and the code is run.

 ## Generalization